What is parkour?

 Techniques and training methods

-Parkour involves a series of basic techniques and movements that are designed to help practitioners overcome any obstacle they face.
-These techniques include
+Parkour involves a series of basic techniques and movements designed to help practitioners overcome any obstacle they face.
+These techniques include, among others:

-• Vault: To jump and push off a surface to get over an obstacle, such as a wall or fence.
+- Vault: To jump and push from a surface to get over an obstacle, e.g. a wall or fence.

-• Precision: Jump from one surface to another with precision and accuracy.
+- Precision: Leap from one surface to another with precision and accuracy.

-• Tic-tac: Use a wall or other surface to jump and leap from to reach higher heights and overcome obstacles.
+- Tic Tac: Use a wall or other surface to jump and jump from to reach higher heights and overcome obstacles.

-Parkour training focuses on developing these techniques and movements through repetitive exercises and training sessions.
-Training can be performed in a variety of locations and terrains, including urban environments, parks, sports facilities and gyms.
-Training can also include strength training and flexibility exercises to build muscle and improve body control and mobility.
+Parkour training focuses on developing these techniques and movements through repeated drills and training sessions.
+Training can be done in a variety of locations and terrains, including urban environments, parks, sports facilities and gymnasiums.
+Exercise may also include strength training and flexibility exercises to build muscle and improve body control and mobility.

 Mental and physical benefits

-Parkour has a number of mental and physical benefits that make it an attractive sport and movement art for many.
-Some of the main benefits include:
+Parkour has one a number of mental and physical benefits that make it an attractive sport and movement art for many.
+Some of the primary benefits include:

-• Strengthening the body: Parkour involves a series of physical exercises and movements that can help build strength, muscle mass and body control.
-This can lead to improved fitness and overall physical health.
+Strengthening the body: Parkour involves a series of physical exercises and movements that can help build strength, muscle mass and body control.
+This can lead to improved fitness and physical health in general.

-• Improving coordination and balance: Parkour requires a high degree of coordination and balance as athletes must navigate through different terrains and overcome obstacles in a safe and efficient manner.
-This can help to improve balance and coordination skills in general.
+Improving coordination and balance: Parkour requires a high degree of coordination and balance, as the practitioners must navigate through different terrains and overcome obstacles in a safe and efficient manner.
+This can contribute to improving balance and coordination skills in general.

-• Mental empowerment: Parkour requires a high degree of mental focus and courage, as athletes often face challenges and obstacles that can be challenging or dangerous if the proper precautions are not taken.
+Mental strengthening: Parkour requires a high degree of mental focus and courage, as the practitioners are often faced with challenges and obstacles that can be challenging or dangerous if proper precautions are not taken.

-• Community and collaboration: Parkour training and practice can also lead to a strong sense of community and collaboration among athletes, as they often train and explore together.
-This can be a great way to build relationships and support each other in a challenging sport/movement form.
+Community and collaboration: Parkour training and practice can also lead to a strong sense of community and cooperation among practitioners as they often train and explore together.
+This can be a good way to build relationships and support each other in a challenging sport / form of movement.